Click Here for Our Recommended Antivirus for Your Device

 By mid-2013, sales had reached over 5 million units after being distributed internationally and manufactured in 10 factories across eight nations.

-The “Jazz” nameplate is being employed in countries namely Europe, Oceania, Hong Kong, and India, and the name “Fit” moniker is used in Japan, Sri Lanka, China, Taiwan.
+The “Jazz” nameplate is employed in Europe, Oceania, Hong Kong, and India, and the name “Fit” moniker is used in Japan, Sri Lanka, China, and Taiwan.

 The Fit is distinguished from the City, first-generation Mobilio, Freed, and HR-V/Vezel by its one-box or monospace design, which all share Honda’s worldwide small-car platform.